wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-public-folders/includes/manage-hold-discovery.md

    ![Create an eDiscovery case](../media/create-ediscovery-case.png)

 2. On the Cases pane, select **Create a case**.
-3. Enter the details of the case, for example “investigating a customer complaint,” then select **Save**.
+3. Enter the details of the case, for example "investigating a customer complaint," then select **Save**.

    ![A new eDiscovery case is created](../media/new-ediscovery-case.png)